rsgilbert/Dyson/README.md

 # Dyson-Homework
 Dyson's java files.

-This repository contains java files created and written by Dyson when she is learning Java under my supervision.
+This repository contains java files created and written by Dyson as I was teaching her Java.